 6. Hackathons and Tech Events

 Sponsoring or attending hackathons, meetups, and conferences puts you in front of engineers who are passionate about building.
-These aren't job seekers - they're builders.
-The conversations you start at a hackathon are warmer than any cold outreach, and you get to see candidates' problem-solving skills firsthand.
+These aren’t job seekers - they’re builders.
+Conversations you start at a hackathon run warmer than any cold outreach, and you get to see problem-solving skills firsthand.

 Local meetups are especially underrated.
 Most cities have monthly events for React, Python, DevOps, and other technology communities.
 Show up consistently, contribute to discussions, and you’ll build a network of warm contacts who already know your company before you ever pitch them a role.
 It’s a long game, but the conversion rates are hard to beat.